WireGuard/wireguard-rs/src/protocol/README.md

 It is activated and set to 9 min when a new session is established.

-#### Not managed by timer

-`REKEY_AFTER_TIME` is not managed by a timer.
-Instead, a `created` time-stamp is stored within each transport session, and compared with when sending messages, to decide on whether to rekey.

-The secret used to calculate cookies, which is supposed to change every two minutes, is also handled this way.

 ### Testing

 This module is under tested.